 The First Lien Facility contains financial covenants requiring Eagle Shipping, among other things, to ensure that the aggregate market value of the vessels in the Company's fleet (plus the value of certain additional collateral) at all times on or after July 1, 2017 does not fall below 100% in the third and fourth quarters of 2017, 110% in 2018 and 120% in 2019 of the aggregate principal amount of debt outstanding (subject to certain adjustments) under the First Lien Facility and maintain minimum liquidity of not less than the greater of (i) \$8,140,000 and (ii) \$185,000 per vessel in the Company's fleet.
 In addition, the First Lien Facility also imposes operating restrictions on Eagle Shipping including limiting Eagle Shipping's ability to, among other things: pay dividends; incur additional indebtedness; create liens on assets; acquire and sell capital assets (including vessels); and merge or consolidate with, or transfer all or substantially all of Eagle Shipping's assets to, another person.
+The First Lien Facility also includes customary events of default, including those relating to a failure to pay principal or interest, a breach of covenant, representation or warranty, a cross-default to other indebtedness and non-compliance with security documents.
+Further, there would be a default if any event occurs or circumstances arise in light of which, in the First Lien Lenders' judgment, there is significant risk that Eagle Shipping is or would become insolvent.
+Eagle Shipping is not permitted to pay dividends.
+Indebtedness under the First Lien Facility may also be accelerated if Eagle Shipping experiences a change of control.

 Upon entering into the First Lien Facility, Eagle Shipping made a principal payment with respect to the term loan of \$11,718,750.
-For the fiscal quarters ending June 30, 2017 and June 30, 2018 and the fiscal years ending December 31, 2017 and 2018, Eagle Shipping is obligated to repay the First Lien Facility semi-annually in an amount equal to 75% of Eagle Shipping's excess cash flow for the preceding semi-annual period, as defined in the First Lien Facility, subject to a cap of such mandatory prepayments of \$15,625,000 in any fiscal year.
+For the fiscal quarters ending June 30, 2017 and June 30, 2018 and the fiscal years ending December 31, 2017 and 2018 (each, a "Semi-Annual Determination Date"), Eagle Shipping is obligated to repay the First Lien Facility in an amount equal to 75% of Eagle Shipping's excess cash flow for the two fiscal quarters ended as of such Semi-Annual Determination Date, subject to a cap of such mandatory prepayments of \$15,625,000 in any fiscal year.
 Thereafter, Eagle Shipping will make payments of \$3,906,250 on January 15, 2019, April 15, 2019, and July 15, 2019, and a final balloon payment equal to the remaining amount outstanding under the First Lien Facility on October 15, 2019.

-The Company has prepaid \$2,034,000 in the second quarter of 2016 pursuant to the terms of the loan agreement relating to the mandatory prepayment upon sale of vessels.
-The repayment schedule mentioned above has been changed to reflect the prepayment made in second quarter of 2016.
-As of June 30, 2016, the Company is required to make the payments of \$3,831,769 on January 15, 2019, April 15, 2019, July 15, 2019, and a final balloon payment equal to the remaining amount outstanding under the First Lien Facility on October 15, 2019.
-This prepayment schedule does not reflect the mandatory prepayments to be made upon sale of the vessel MV Kittiwake.
-See Note 3.
+The Company has prepaid \$5,651,000 of the term loan as of September 30, 2016 pursuant to the terms of the First Lien Facility relating to the mandatory prepayment upon sale of vessels.
+The repayment schedule mentioned above has been changed to reflect the prepayment made through September 30, 2016, such that the Company is required to make the payments of \$3,786,346 on January 15, 2019, April 15, 2019, July 15, 2019, and a final balloon payment equal to the remaining amount outstanding under the First Lien Facility on October 15, 2019.
+As a result of the mandatory prepayments made through September 30, 2016, the Company is not required to comply with the minimum security covenant until October 2017 pursuant to the terms of the A&R First Lien Loan Agreement.